 D) 108 ft2

-This is correct.
-The height of our parallelogram is 12 while the base of our parallelogram is 9.
-Area (A) is 12 times 9, which give us 108 ft2.
+This correct.
+The height of our parallelogram is 12, while the base of our parallelogram is 9.
+Area (A) is 12 times 9, which gives us 108 ft2.